Ready to learn the European flags? Each nation has a flag that reflects a unique history, culture, and identity.

 - Red, White, and Blue: The colors are common across European countries, like France, the Netherlands, Russia and the UK.
 Group them by the unique layouts and positions of these colors.

-- Scandinavian Cross: All Nordic countries (Denmark, Norway, Sweden, Finland, Iceland) use a cross design to embrace Christianity.
+- Scandinavian Cross: All Nordic countries (Denmark, Norway, Sweden, Finland, Iceland) use a cross design to reflect Christianity.
 The background and cross colors distinguish them.

 Memorize symbols and unique patterns